olaulau/backup-ui/README.md

 <br/>

 ## features
-- (coming soon) view repos infos from multiple servers
+- view repos infos from multiple servers
 - list repos and their details
 - list archives and their details
 - access raw archive informations